 Acute Renal Failure Treatment at the right time can save a person’s life.
 Treatment of Acute Renal Failure involves the following:

-Doctors may also recommend medications to control potassium levels in your blood.
+Medications to control potassium levels in your blood.
 This will be done if your kidneys aren’t filtering potassium out of your blood properly.

-The doctor may also recommend medications to restore calcium levels in the blood.
+Medications to restore calcium levels in the blood.
 This will be done if calcium is too low in your blood.

 If you cannot find answers to your queries, please fill out the enquiry form or call the number below.
 We will contact you shortly